MicrosoftDocs/fabric-docs/docs/data-factory/connector-sharepoint-online-list-dataflows.md

 1. Enter the name of an on-premises data gateway if needed.

-1. If you are connecting to this data source for the first time, select the authentication type to use in **Authentication kind**, and then enter your credentials.
+1. If you're connecting to this data source for the first time, select the authentication type to use in **Authentication kind**, and then enter your credentials.
 More information: [Connections and authentication in Power Query Online](/power-query/connection-authentication-pqo)

    :::image type="content" source="./media/connector-sharepoint-online-list/connect-data-source.png" alt-text="Screenshot showing Connect data source where you enter your site URL, implementation, and your credentials." lightbox="./media/connector-sharepoint-online-list/connect-data-source.png":::